Disclaimer: This post contains affiliate links which we may make commission from. As always, we only recommend places and products we love!

 It’s SO easy to use while traveling.

-Instead of packing tampons, pads, the dreaded period undies, etc. I now only have to worry about bringing my menstrual cup and it’s light fabric carrying case.
+Instead of packing tampons, pads, the dreaded period undies, etc. I now only have to worry about bringing my menstrual cup and it’s fabric carrying case.